Have a question about a personal injury matter in Illinois? We're here to help.

 Illinois laws regarding leaving the scene of a traffic accident are laid out in 625 ILCS 5/11-402 Several factors can affect the severity of charges depending on the specific circumstances of your case.
 Here is an overview of penalties and charges in a hit and run accident in Illinois:

-• If the accident involved only property damage and no one was injured or died, you are required to exchange contact and insurance information.
+- If the accident involved only property damage and no one was injured or died, you are required to exchange contact and insurance information.
 If you fail to do so, you will be charged with a Class A misdemeanor.
 The penalty may include a fine of $2,500 and up to one year of jail time.
 Your license may also be revoked if the damage to any vehicle was more than $1,000.

-• If the accident resulted in bodily injury, property damage of over $1,500, or death of a person, it is essential to file an Illinois Crash Report at a police station, no matter who was at fault.
+- If the accident resulted in bodily injury, property damage of over $1,500, or death of a person, it is essential to file an Illinois Crash Report at a police station, no matter who was at fault.
 The crash report should be submitted to the Illinois Department of Transportation within 1- day of the accident.
 If you are unable to send the report, your driver’s license may be suspended by the Secretary of State.

-• A hit and run accident in Illinois causing personal injury or death is a serious criminal offense.
+- A hit and run accident in Illinois causing personal injury or death is a serious criminal offense.
 It is a Class 4 felony to leave the scene of an accident involving personal injury without providing assistance and can lead to a prison sentence of 1 to 3 years and a 25,000 fine.
 If you flee the accident scene involving death, it is a Class 3 felony that is punishable by 5 years of prison sentence and a $25,000 fine.

 Contact An Auto Accident Attorney In Rockford With Experience In Hit and Run Accidents In Illinois

 If you were involved in a hit and run accident in Illinois and the other driver fled the scene, you must make a police report and inform your insurance company of the incident.
-It is advisable to work with an auto accident attorney in Rockford to ensure you get the compensation you deserve to recover your damages.
-Contact Fisk & Monteleone Ltd. today at (815) 962-0044 to schedule a free case consultation with one of our experienced attorneys.
+It is advisable to work with an car accident attorney in Rockford to ensure you get the compensation you deserve to recover your damages.
+Contact Fisk & Monteleone Ltd. today at (815) 658-0216 to schedule a free case consultation with one of our experienced attorneys.